Edit an Existing Website Through GitHub

 2. Edits can be implemented more quickly

-For RStudio-Git experts this increase efficiency is reduced (because they are faster at navigating those steps) but for even intermediate RStudio users it is often faster to edit the website directly in this way.
+For Git experts the increase in efficiency is reduced (because they are faster at working with Git already) but for even intermediate IDE/Git users, it is often faster to edit the website directly in this way.

 See below for some of the primary weaknesses of editing websites through GitHub: